-When we stopped investing money in product promotion, there wasn’t income decrease.
+When we stopped investing money in product promotion, there wasn’t an income decrease.
 Jelly Splash had a really high Retention.

 Here you can see a DNU and “Income” graph.
-We stopped investing lots of money, DNU stopped to grow but income was still increasing.
+We stopped investing lots of money, DNU stopped to grow but the income was still increasing.